rabbitmq/mnevis/README.md

 - For writes, locks are coordinated wit Raft during a transaction
 - Reads are always performed in a Raft cluster (with some optimisations) on a leader node.
 - Writes are preformed on mnesia DB on commit.
-- Commit runs a mnesia transaction, which can abort and it aborts a ramnesia transaction.
+- Commit runs a mnesia transaction, which can abort and it aborts a mnevis transaction.

 ### Transactoins on the caller side

 This project uses [mnesia activity](http://erlang.org/doc/man/mnesia.html#activity-4) feature to implement a custom transaction layer for mnesia.

-The `ramnesia` module implements the `mnesia_activity` behaviour, providing APIs for mnesia operations (like read/write/delete/delete_object etc.)
+The `mnevis` module implements the `mnesia_activity` behaviour, providing APIs for mnesia operations (like read/write/delete/delete_object etc.)

 `write`, `delete` and `delete_object` operations are "write operations".
 They change the world state and should be isolated in a transaction, while read operations should only check the locks.

-There is more on operation convergence in the [`ramnesia_context.erl`](./src/ramnesia_context.erl)
+There is more on operation convergence in the [`mnevis_context.erl`](./src/mnevis_context.erl)

 For this purpose (similarly to mnesia transactions) there is an internal context storage, which stores all the write operations until transaction is committed